cw-ansible/cw.ramdisk/README.md

 ## Additional kernel parameters

-- `drop_to_initrd`: if this parameter is `yes` the system panics at early stage.
-This may be useful for debugging.
-Note that the network is not set yet, thus you need a console access to the server.
 - `root_tmpfs_size`: the size of the root file system in RAM suitable for `mount` `size` option for `tmpfs`, see `mount(8)`. (default `50%`).
 - `tmpfs_boot`: the device of where the `/boot` resides (such as